paulwscom/lazada-php-sdk/README.md

-# Lazada PHP SDK for Laravel
+# Lazada PHP SDK

 This PHP SDK is available to download at https://open.lazada.com

+## Compatibility

+Compatible to any PHP project

 ## Installation